 Breathing with intention and vigor ignites the vibrational frequency of my life force energy flow.
-Engaging full-heartedly in bodywork, expressing, freeing emotions in a safe, boundaried container liberates me from my self-constructed cage, opening and expanding my consciousness.
+Engaging full-heartedly in bodywork, expressing, freeing suppressed and repressed emotions in a safe, boundaried container liberates me from my self-constructed cage, opening and expanding my consciousness.
 I re-member, reunite with my whole self, my whole being and the vast spaciousness within which I exist.

 For as much as I currently know about how I function, I still know very little.
 My/our existence is an awesome mystery.
 To be living this mystery is a privilege.
 What there is to be curious about is infinitely vast.

-My health, most recently the cancer, has sliced open and exposed a portal for me to explore the mystery of me and the mystery of existence in a deep way, calling me to adventure boldly into the expansion of my consciousness.
+My health, most recently the cancer, has sliced open and exposed a portal for me to explore the mystery of me and the mystery of existence in a deepening way, calling me to adventure boldly into the expansion of my consciousness.